An anti-inflammatory diet as treatment for inflammatory bowel disease: a case series report

 Symptoms from the age of 12.
 Mis-diagnosed with UC at the age of 13, and later diagnosed with Crohn's in January 2012 at 24 years old.
 Disease mainly in terminal ileum.

-Azathioprine, Allopurinol, Calcichew D3-Forte, Fortijuice, Sando-K, Alendronic acid
+Azathioprine, Allopurinol, Calcichew D3-Forte, Fortijuice, Alendronic acid, Ranitidine

 Augmentin, Doxycycline, Lansoprazole, Asacol, Pentasa, Prednisolone, Entocort, Cipro, Flagyl, Elemental Extra 028